miklevin/MikeLev.in/_posts/2024-11-11-how-to-train-your-llm.md

 2. **Create a Demo/Presentation:**
    - Record a YouTube video showcasing the system
    - Create a Google Slides deck (possibly using your RemarkJS automation approach)
-   - Focus on demonstrating how this approach "annihilates" competitor products
+   - Focus on demonstrating how this approach is better than competitor products

 3. **Finalize the LLM Integration:**
    - Complete the prompt injection system for the UI